rosell-dk/formula/README.md

 - Stuff added with the "addParser" method

 The parser can not parse:
 - Operators.
 You cannot do this: "9+17".
-You must instead rewrite it to use functions: SUM(9,17)
+You must rewrite such formulas to use functions instead, ie: SUM(9,17)